SomeWeekendReading/someweekendreading.github.io/_posts/2024-11-01-someweekendreading-ai-podcast.md

 >
 > &hellip; Painfully basic when it's not actually inaccurate.

-That's about what we would expect: expertly inoffensive, and having at best a casual relationship with truth.
+That's about what we would expect: expertly inoffensive, but having at best a casual relationship with truth.

 It's not as though Google didn't warn us; in _tiny_ type at the bottom of the Notebook LM